Workers Compensation Insurance — Minnesota

 Vocational Rehabilitation

-If an injured employee cannot return to their previous job, workers comp funds retraining, education, and job placement assistance.
-The goal is to return every employee to meaningful employment.
+If an injured employee cannot return to their previous job, workers comp funds job retraining, education, and placement assistance to return them to meaningful employment.

 💋